 Now look at the words in the table.
 Can you find any patterns in the words or do you know any tricks to help remember how to spell them?

 (Memory tricks could be words-within-words, rhymes, syllable breakdown, mnemonics.)

 Here is an example:

-(Write 'he, me, we, be, she' on the board.
+(Write 'have' and 'live' on the board.
 Spell each word using the letter names.)